nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

   These callbacks trigger blinking of the LEDs.
 * The third model in the first element is the Generic Level Client.
   The Generic Level Client controls the Generic Level Server in the target devices, deciding on parameters such as fade time and lighting level.
-* The last model is the Generic OnOff Client which controls the Generic OnOff Server in the target devices, setting the LED state to ON or OFF.
+* The fourth model is the Generic OnOff Client which controls the Generic OnOff Server in the target devices, setting the LED state to ON or OFF.
+* The last model is the Scene Client which controls the Scene Server in the target devices, storing or restoring scenes of the current LED states.

 The model handling is implemented in :file:`src/model_handler.c`, which uses the :ref:`dk_buttons_and_leds_readme` library to control the buttons on the development kit.